 The income tax system in Russia

-The Federal Tax Service of Russia (FTS), which is governed by the Ministry of Finance, oversees the administration of income taxes in Russia.
+The Federal Taxatio Service of Russia (FTS), which is governed by the Ministry of Finance, oversees the administration of income taxes in Russia.
 Expats and nationals alike need a 12-digit Tax Personal Identification Number (INN).
 In general, your employer will assist with obtaining the tax number.
 Foreign citizens are obliged to contact a local FTS office to register for income taxes in Russia.
 You will need to provide copies of a document that certifies your identity, such as your passport and your Russian residence permit.

 You can pay personal income taxes in Russia in two ways.
 First, withholding at source.
 This applies to most highly specialized expats working in Russia, who will see their employers deduct taxes from their wages.
-On the other hand, when tax is not withheld at source, as the recipient you are obliged to file a return.
+On the other hand, when tax is not withheld at the source, as the recipient you are obliged to file a return.

-Income taxes in Russia are paid in rubles at the rate applicable to each income category.
+Income taxes in Russia are in rubles (p.) at the rate applicable to each income category.

 Social security contributions in Russia comprise mandatory insurance contributions for Russian pension insurance, Russian social insurance, and Russian medical insurance for each employee, as well as via contributions for mandatory social insurance against occupational accidents and diseases.
 These are paid by companies and individual entrepreneurs, as well as by individuals employing other individuals.
 No mandatory contributions are payable by employees.